Illegal immigration to New York City: Laws

 In January 2017, President Donald Trump enacted a new executive order that would allow illegal immigrants nationwide to be deported on lesser charges than previously.
 Over the week of February 6, 2017, six hundred people in 11 states, including 41 people in the New York City area, were arrested by U.S. Immigration and Customs Enforcement.
 The ICE stated that of those arrested in the New York City area, 95% of those arrested were criminal aliens.
 Specifically, of the 41 arrested, 38 had at least one criminal conviction.
 The New York City raids had been planned since January and focused mainly on people who immigrated from Central American countries.
 The ICE had arrested more illegal immigrants in the New York metropolitan area in previous raids, including 58 in an August 2016 raid.
 However, the new ICE raids under Trump's presidency represented an increased enforcement of immigration policy, including detaining and potentially deporting 8 million of the country's estimated 11 million illegal immigrants.
 As a result, after the February raids, there were reports of increases in people looking for free legal help from immigrant-rights law firms.
 The NYPD said that it was not involved in the raids.
 ICE arrested a further 104 people in the New York area in July 2017.

+After being greatly reduced in number during Joe Biden's lone term in office, the arrests and raids returned to their previous levels in Trump's second term in office, particularly highly publicized raids of the counterfeit goods vendors along Manhattan's Canal Street in late October 2025, and further arrests after protests outside one hospital in Bushwick, Brooklyn, just after the start of May 2026.